4finance/micro-infra-spring/Readme.md

 ### Running stubs ###

-Now when you're doing your day-to-day development you will want to run stubs of all the dependencies so that locally you can test your code.

-micro-deps in this case acts as a runnable jar type
+micro-deps acts for this as a runnable jar

 `java -jar micro-deps-VERSION-fatJar.jar`

 #### Test zookeeper server

-What it does when no parameters are passed is
+What it does on start is
 * Starts testing zookeeper instance (providing you with the port)
 * Starts a simple local server that allows you to send GET to http://localhost:PORT/stop to stop it